-North Wales received a double boost today when Economy Secretary Ken Skates announced in principal allocation of £20m to establish an Advanced Manufacturing & Research Institute
+North Wales received a double boost today when Economy Secretary Ken Skates announced in principal allocation of £20m to establish an Advanced Manufacturing and Research Institute

 The institute will have a strong focus on advanced manufacturing sectors including aerospace, automotive, nuclear and food.
-It is aimed at targeting collaborative R&D, advanced manufacturing techniques and production processes, training needs and skills across industry.
+It is aimed at targeting collaborative Research and Development, advanced manufacturing techniques and production processes, training needs, and skills across industry.

 Visiting the Airbus plant at Broughton for a board meeting of the Mersey Dee Alliance, Ken Skates said: